Verwood: Media and culture

-Verwood is proud to boast three thriving brass bands.
-Verwood Concert Brass Principal Band, Verwood Town Band, and Verwood Community Band.
-As at 2022, Verwood Concert Brass is in the championship section in the West of England Region under the baton of Kevin Smith.
+Verwood has three brass bands: Verwood Concert Brass Principal Band, Verwood Town Band, and Verwood Community Band.
+As at 2022, Verwood Concert Brass is in the championship section in the West of England region under the baton of Kevin Smith.
 The band became West of England 4th Section champions in 2005 and 2006.
 This resulted in two trips to the National Brass Band Finals of Great Britain in Harrogate where they finished 6th and 7th respectively.
-In September 2008 the band were placed second at the 3rd section national finals after winning the area championship in March, and made another 'Finals' appearance in 2009 in the 2nd section.
+In September 2008 the band were placed second at the 3rd section national finals after winning the area championship in March, and made another finals appearance in 2009 in the 2nd section.
 They perform in many concerts in the local area including several performances at the Hub.

-Verwood holds an annual carnival around the time of the Spring bank holiday.
+Verwood holds an annual carnival around the time of the spring bank holiday.
 A thriving carnival committee ensures that all organisations and individuals in and around Verwood are able to participate in the annual carnival parade, typically including floats from Verwood Guides, Verwood Hillside First School, Verwood Youth Club The Hive, and the Verwood Pantomime Society.
 There are also marching bands, fire engines, individual displays and much more.
+Verwood also hosts a Rustic Fayre on August bank holiday Monday, and Flameburst on the last Saturday in October.

 Local TV coverage is provided by BBC South and ITV Meridian.
 Television signals are received from the Rowridge TV transmitter.

-Local radio stations are BBC Radio Solent, Heart South, Greatest Hits Radio South, and Forest FM is a community radio station, broadcast from Verwood for listeners based in Dorset.
-It hosts Europe's longest-running Beatles themed radio show ('BeatlesandBeyond') on its regular schedules.
+Local radio stations are BBC Radio Solent, Heart South, Greatest Hits Radio South, and Forest FM is a community radio station, broadcast from Verwood for listeners in Dorset.